kiemaBruce/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 2-strchr.c
 - Locates a character in a string.
-- Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found
+- Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found.
+## 3-strspn.c
+- Gets the length of a prefix substring.
+- Returns the number of bytes in the initial segment of s which consist only of bytes from accept.